 Treatment for myofascial pain syndrome can be anything from medications to lifestyle changes and therapy.
-Some folks even find relief in alternative care (chiropractic, acupuncture, massage and aroma therapy).
-As always folks, make sure you talk to your doctor before starting any course of treatment.
+Some folks even find relief in alternative care (chiropractic, acupuncture, massage, and aroma therapy).
+As always, make sure you talk to your doctor before starting any course of treatment.

 Medications used for myofascial pain syndrome include:

 - Pain relievers.
 Over-the-counter pain relievers such as ibuprofen (Advil, Motrin, others) and naproxen (Aleve) may help some people.
 Or your doctor may prescribe stronger pain relievers.
 Some are available in patches that you place on your skin.

 - Antidepressants.
 Many types of antidepressants also can help relieve pain.
 For some people with myofascial pain syndrome, amitriptyline appears to reduce pain and improve sleep.

 - Sedatives.
 Clonazepam (Klonopin) helps relax muscles affected by myofascial pain syndrome.
 It must be used carefully because it can cause sleepiness and can be habit-forming

 A physical therapist can devise a plan to help relieve your pain based on your signs and symptoms.
 Physical therapy to relieve myofascial pain syndrome may involve:

 - Stretching.
 A physical therapist may lead you through gentle stretching exercises to help ease the pain in your affected muscle.
 If you feel trigger point pain when stretching, the physical therapist may spray a numbing solution on your skin.